 When re-saving a custom colour space enter a name that defines the new pre-set.

 When using one of the ST2084 HDR Colour Space pre-sets, the 'Gamma' box changes to display the Peak 'Nits' value desired.
-This value should be set by the user based on the actual Peak Luma of the display being calibrated, or the level of the Colour Space Conversion required if generating a LUT to match different ST2084 Peak Luma displays, etc.
+This value should be set by the user based on the actual Peak Luma of the display being calibrated (which will be shown within the 'Limit maximum Luminance' option when the display's raw profile is loaded into 'Destination'), or the level of the Colour Space Conversion required if generating a LUT to match different ST2084 Peak Luma displays, etc.

 When using one of the BBR HLG Colour Space pre-sets, the 'Gamma' box changes to display the 'System Gamma' value of the display.
 The 'Sys Gamma' button will open a new menu window, with option boxes for 'Display Peak Luminance' and 'Surround Luminance'.